Rebecca Holden: Early life and career

-In 2015, Holden starred in the feature Hollywouldn'ts, and also had a lead role in a pilot for Comedy Central.

 She was co-host of the TNN dance show Dancin' at the Hot Spots in 1993.
-She continues to tour internationally with her music, and serves as an emcee and performer for various charitable and corporate events as well as for military and veterans affairs.

 In 2009, Holden portrayed the character Beth in the movie adaptation of The Book of Ruth: Journey of Faith.

-On May 15, 2017, filmmaker Richard Rossi announced Holden had been cast in the lead role of Sister Sara Sunday in the independent film Canaan Land.
+On May 15, 2017, filmmaker Richard Rossi announced Holden had been cast in the lead role of Sister Sara Sunday in the independent film Canaan Land, for which she went on to win Best Actress in the Malibu Film Festival.
+In 2023, she starred in the western film Was Once a Hero opposite Darby Hinton and John Carter Cash.

 Music

 While she was still a model, Holden formed a country music group and toured with it for two years.

-Classically trained as a voice major and piano minor in college, Holden has sung opera and performed the lead roles in such musicals as Oliver! and Damn Yankees.
-She recorded a country album for Curb records, and her music videos have appeared on TNN and CMT.
-She recorded both a country and gospel album for BMG Records in Switzerland, and toured in Europe and Asia, including performing for the King of Malaysia.
-She was the featured performer with the United States Air Force Band at a memorial for World War II veterans.
-During Holden's service as president of the Music City Christian Fellowship, she performed as singer and mistress of ceremonies for the Christian Country Music Awards and the Sunday gospel shows at the Grand Ole Opry.

 Holden charted two singles for TRA-Star Records in 1989: "The Truth Doesn't Always Rhyme" and "License to Steal".
 She recorded the album The Highway Runs Both Ways for Curb Records and a self-titled album for BMG Europe.